COP28 Presidency announces measures to strengthen indigenous peoples participation and inclusion

 The COP28 Presidency and the UN Climate Change High-Level Champions team have been engaging with Indigenous Peoples organizations throughout the year, including via two high-level side events and a series of bilateral meetings held in April on the sidelines of the UN Permanent Forum on Indigenous Issues where views were exchanged on unlocking the roadblocks for authentic and effective engagement at COP28.

-“One recurring theme in the discussions has been the need for greater inclusion of Indigenous Peoples in the negotiations process,” said Ms. Al Mubarak.
-“At the meeting on Friday, we followed-up on these conversations, shared progress and discussed other ways to ensure meaningful and authentic engagement of Indigenous leaders and youth at COP28.”
+“One recurring theme in the discussions has been the need for greater inclusion of Indigenous Peoples in the negotiations process,” said Al Mubarak.
+“At the meeting on Friday, we followed up on these conversations, shared progress and discussed other ways to ensure meaningful and authentic engagement of Indigenous leaders and youth at COP28.”

 Among the announced initiatives was a Global Data Study on Indigenous Peoples.
 It will seek to understand opportunities in investing in Indigenous Peoples’ funds and organizations.
 The study has the potential to address a key challenge faced by Indigenous organizations: limited direct access to finance.